HappyFunCorp/grokkarma/HOWTO.md

 Architectural Overview
 ----------------------

-This is a three-tier web app: a React/Redux front end talking to a Node API which in turn uses a private Geth PoA Ethereum blockchain as its datastore.
+This is a Node API which in turn uses a private Geth PoA Ethereum blockchain as its datastore.
 Most of the actual business logic consists of on-chain smart contracts.
 It all (optionally) runs inside Docker containers.

-Only two third-party services are used: Firebase for authentication, and Sendgrid for email.
-Authentication is either via email link or Sign In With Twitter -- this app does not use (or store) passwords.

-(_update_: since the first iteration of this HOWTO, some Slack integration has been added to the code.
-This is entirely optional and does not invalidate any of the below; documentation for the Slack integration will be added as a separate file and linked to from here.)

-All these services have been Dockerized so that they can be launched via a single docker-compose statement, after the various configuration files have been appropriately populated.
+These services have been Dockerized so that they can be launched via a single docker-compose statement, after the various configuration files have been appropriately populated.
 Automated integration tests exist for the smart contracts and the API.
 Details on how to build & launch the app below.